Jjdt12/attraction_lab/ext_attacks/README.md

-# Attraction Control System - CTF Challenge Solutions
+# Attraction Control System - CTF Challenge Attack Scripts

 This directory contains Python exploit scripts for all 10 CTF challenges in the Attraction Technology Lab.
-These scripts demonstrate real ICS/SCADA attack techniques using Modbus TCP protocol against an OpenPLC system.
+These scripts demonstrate real ICS/SCADA attack techniques using Modbus TCP protocol.

 ## Prerequisites